 You are encouraged to obtain your preflight briefing by telephone or in person before departure as this will reduce congestion on the radio frequencies.
 Fairbanks FSS Inflight positions are monitoring up to 73 frequencies, so it is not uncommon to have five or more aircraft calling simultaneously for services.
 Our Remote Communications Outlets (RCO) system extends from the Alaska Range to the North Slope and from the Alaska/Canada Border to the Bering Straits.
 Therefore, when calling Fairbanks Radio, identify not only yourself, but also the name and frequency of the radio outlet you are calling over.
 After communications have been established, advise the specialist of the type briefing you require: Standard, Abbreviated, or Outlook, and provide the appropriate background information.
 You will be provided information as specified in the previous paragraphs depending on the type of briefing requested.
 Feel free to ask for any information that you or the briefer may have missed.
 It helps to save your questions until after the briefing has been completed.
-Enroute and destination weather updates are also available by radio and/or listening to the ATIS.
+RADAR service is available to all aircraft in the Fairbanks area.
+To receive RADAR services when departing a non-Towered airport within the Fairbanks Class D surface area, contact Fairbanks Clearance Delivery prior to departure, if able, to obtain a beacon code (if transponder-equipped) and departure control information.
+When departing an airport outside of the Fairbanks Class D surface area, contact Fairbanks Approach Control any time after becoming airborne.